Fake news: Defining fake news

 Michael Radutzky, a producer of CBS 60 Minutes, said his show considers fake news to be "stories that are probably false, have enormous traction [popular appeal] in the culture, and are consumed by millions of people."
 These stories are not only found in politics, but also in areas like vaccination, stock values and nutrition.
 He did not include news that is "invoked by politicians against the media for stories that they don't like or for comments that they don't like" as fake news.
 Guy Campanile, also a 60 Minutes producer said, "What we are talking about are stories that are fabricated out of thin air.
 By most measures, deliberately, and by any definition, that's a lie."

 The intent and purpose of fake news is important.
 In some cases, fake news may be news satire, which uses exaggeration and introduces non-factual elements that are intended to amuse or make a point, rather than to deceive.
-Propaganda can also be fake news.

 In the context of the United States of America and its election processes in the 2010s, fake news generated considerable controversy and argument, with some commentators defining concern over it as moral panic or mass hysteria and others worried about damage done to public trust.
 It particularly has the potential to undermine trust in serious media coverage generally.
 The term has also been used to cast doubt upon credible mainstream media.

 In January 2017, the United Kingdom House of Commons commenced a parliamentary inquiry into the "growing phenomenon of fake news".

-In 2016, Politifact selected fake news as their Lie of the Year.
-There was so much of this in this United States election year, won by President Donald Trump, that no single lie stood out, so the generic term was chosen.
+In 2016, PolitiFact selected fake news as their Lie of the Year.
+No single lie stood out, so the generic term was chosen.
 Also in 2016, Oxford Dictionaries selected post-truth as its word of the year and defined it as the state of affairs when "objective facts are less influential in shaping public opinion than appeals to emotion and personal belief."
-Fake news is the boldest sign of a post-truth society.
-When we can't agree on basic facts—or even that there are such things as facts—how do we talk to each other?